 A while after having turned south off I-70 at Grand Junction, I was disappointed at the flatness of the landscapes around me.
 I told Josh “there must be mountains ahead somewhere because Telluride is a ski resort…but where are they?!?”
 Puzzled, I just sat back and trusted that something was up the road a bit further.

 Then suddenly, there it was.
 We crested the top of a small hill and the landscape ahead of us was just breathtaking.
 Both Josh and I gasped out loud at the panoramic sight of jagged mountains cutting up into the sky.
 We were in awe, partially because they appeared so suddenly, and because the reddish hues of the mountains in the evening were contrasting with the blue sky incredibly.

-Rather than staying in Telluride, we decided to stay in a quaint town that I had heard of while doing some research — Ouray.
-It’s dubbed the “Switzerland of America” due to it’s location at the base of snowcapped mountains, and I head heard really good things about this town because it and has loads of recreation options, as well as waterfalls and natural hot springs.
+Rather than staying in Telluride (because wow – it’s pretty expensive), we decided to stay in a quaint town that I had heard of while doing some research — Ouray (pronounced you-ray).
+It’s dubbed the “Switzerland of America” due to it’s location at the base of snowcapped mountains.
+I head heard really good things about this town because it and has loads of recreation options, as well as waterfalls and natural hot springs.
 Plus, it’s less expensive to stay here than Telluride.